 - Call Sexual Health, Options & Reproductive Services at 1-844-365-8258.
 (Please note, due to a temporary staffing shortage not all calls may be answered immediately.);

 - Call PEI’s 811 Telehealth line by dialling 8-1-1 or 7-1-1 (TTY) if you are hearing impaired;

-- Visit a Mental Health Walk-In Clinic to see a registered mental health therapist; or
+- Visit a Mental Health Walk-In Clinic to speak with a registered mental health therapist; or

 - Contact Community Mental Health.

 There are a number of online resources available that can help you learn more about depression and anxiety, how you may be feeling, and what you and your family may be able to do to help.
 View the Online Resources-Self Help for Anxiety and/or Depression During Pregnancy or After the Birth of Your Baby.